-The user interfaces with the logger for setting up, either using the Hand-held terminal (see Chapter 5 & 7), or via the RS232 serial port using a PC running under the Accuflow Interface. (see Chapter 6) Reading the logged data can only be achieved using the Accuflow Interface.
+The integral data logger can be configured to log at a chosen interval (all variables will be logged), using the supplied SDHC memory card.
+The user interfaces with the logger for setting up, either using the touch screen LCD display (see Chapter 5 & 7), or via the RS232 serial port using a PC running under the Accuflow Interface (see Chapter 6).
+Reading the logged data can only be achieved using the Accuflow Interface.
 The logger is fully protected against data loss in the event of power failure.